 19. Maui Sunsets. . .
 They are free.
 They are glorious.
 And they are completely different every evening.

-20. Hawaiian Music Concert The last Thursday evening of every month from 6 to 7:30 p.m. there is a free concert under the stars on the lawn of the historic Baldwin Home Museum in Lahaina.
+20. Hawaiian Music Concert The last (usually) Thursday night of every month from 6 to 7:30 p.m. there is a free concert under the stars on the lawn of the historic Baldwin Home Museum in Lahaina.
 You are welcome to bring a blanket, mat, or low beach chair to make yourself comfy.

 21. Ukulele Lessons Free ukulele lessons (with ukuleles provided) are offered on a regular basis at the Outlets of Maui (Lahaina), Lahaina Cannery Mall (plenty of free parking here), and The Shops at Wailea.
 Check their schedules for the latest days/times.

 22. Kids Play Free Golf at Wailea At Wailea’s acclaimed Gold and Emerald Golf Courses, kids play free after 3 p.m.
 One junior player, age 7 to 17 years old, can play free when accompanied by a paying adult.
 Valid May through mid-December.
 Contact Wailea Golf Club for details and tee times.